PhantomKnight287/lend-my-skill/CONTRIBUTING.md

 > **Warning**
 > You'll need `pnpm` to run commands in this repo.
-Run `corepack prepare pnpm@7.14.0 --activate`.
-This will setup pnpm.
-It works on any OS.
+> Run `corepack prepare pnpm@7.14.0 --activate` in Administrator powershell window or `sudo corepack prepare pnpm@7.14.0 --activate` for mac and linux.

 Now run `pnpm dev`, This will run the dev server and you'll be able to access the frontend on `http://localhost:3000` and backend at `http://localhost:5000`.